 Any organization can have multiple strengths.
-These may include an established brand name, global presence, strong vendor and dealer network, multiple patents and trademarks, broad and loyal customer base, technically competent and experienced team, etc. Similarly, the analysis may list out multiple weaknesses such as a high rate of attrition, capital crunch, a heavy burden of debt and interest charges, poor customer service, etc.
+These may include an established brand name, global presence, strong vendor and dealer network, multiple patents and trademarks, broad and loyal customer base, technically competent and experienced team, etc. Similarly, the analysis may list out multiple weaknesses, such as a high rate of attrition, capital crunch, a heavy burden of debt and interest charges, poor customer service, etc. Hence SWOT analysis also helps in identifying the actions that an organization takes when its strengths are underutilized.

 The SWOT Analysis provides a chance for the management to do a thorough self-analysis.
 Managers of bigger companies may become complacent and over-confident.
 They may not take out time and introspect over the ever-changing external business environment properly.
 For example, they may not be aware of upcoming threats such as threats from a new competitor who is planning to take on the company with a similar product line and at lower prices.
 Doing the SWOT analysis may open up the eyes of the management to such imminent threats.
 Also, they may start adopting a more cautious approach and be better prepared for any such upcoming threats.
 Net the management does not go into the comfort zone and remains agile to the business dynamics.